 The solar industry is constantly looking for better designs of both modules, as well as inverters and wiring to best convert sunlight into electricity for consumers.
 To do this, a materials engineer must experiment with new types of materials, as well as existing types of materials in new configuration.
-As these materials drop in price or more efficient, they become more cost effective overall, and can be more widely adopted.
+As these materials drop in price, they become more cost effective overall, and can be more widely adopted.
 Most materials engineering positions require at least a bachelor’s degree in materials science or a related field.
-The average salary of a materials engineer is just over $73,000.
+The average salary of a materials engineer is just over $86,000.

 Field Service Technician

 A field service technician in the solar industry is responsible for responding to calls about a malfunctioning solar system.
 The most common issue they will encounter is a malfunctioning inverter, which will either need to be reset or replaced entirely.
 The demand for this job is growing just as quickly as more solar arrays are completed around the country.
 Most field service technicians can acquire this job with either a two-year associate’s degree or a certificate program.
 All technicians should have a strong background in electrical work.
 The average salary for a field service technician in the solar industry varies by region but can be as high as $62,000.

 Selling solar may be complicated as it is a product unlike many others.
 This means that solar sales associates must acquire training in both marketing and the underlying engineering of the product.
 A bachelor’s degree in marketing with a minor in either engineering or another science is usually the most sought after, as these employees will need to explain complicated topics in layman’s terms.
 Most technical sales jobs are located in areas where there is renewable portfolio standard mandating a certain percentage of energy in the state come from renewables.
 The salary for a technical sales associate can range from $65,000 – $106,000 depending on specific job incentives.